manaakiwhenua/koordinates-metadata-updater/README.md

                                         # ENUSRE NUMBERING IS SEQUENTIAL STARTING AT 1 !!!
        search: the terrace              # The text to search for replacement
                                         # !!!
 FORMAT: Python Regular Expression
+        target_element: './/gmd:contact/gmd:CI_ResponsibleParty/gmd:individualName/gco:CharacterString' #
+                                        # The element you wish to target. if Null and search and replace
+                                        # is performed across then entire file.
        replace: The Road                # The text that is to replace the search text
        ignore_case: True                # True or False.
 If True, search text case is ignored
     2: